 wf’s command lines, work

-making the users be defined with a repeated option, but didn’t seem
+in that way.
+I tried making the users be defined with a repeated option, but

-interface design is full of compromises, and this is one.
-The
+add.
+User interface design is full of compromises, and this is one.
+I hope

-You’ll find that re-running the above commands produces the same output.
+You’ll find that re-running a lot of the commands produces the same output.
 The API guarantees idempotency with a declarative approach.
 You don’t so much request the removal of a user from a group as assert that said user is not in the group.
 Therefore you shouldn’t care whether the user was actually removed or never existed, only that it isn’t there now.

 You can, of course,